NUTR 435: Nutrition Counseling and Education I

 Other Course Information

-This course, in part, fulfills the requirements for the Didactic Program in Dietetics (Dietetics Concentration) accredited by the Commission on Accreditation for Dietetics Education.
+This course, in part, fulfills the requirements for the Didactic Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics.

 Review and Approval